EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 This is the full comparison table.
 We've ranked products by initial rate within each category.
 These rates are for employed residents on a standard purchase (80% LTV, first property under AED 5 million).
 Your individual quote may differ based on LTV, employer category, credit history, and whether you transfer your salary to the lending bank.

-Source: MortgageCompare.ae rate tracker, 25 March 2026.
+Source: MortgageCompare.ae rate tracker.
 All rates are reducing rates for employed residents, first property under AED 5M, 80% LTV.
+Rates marked indicative are not confirmed from a named, dated bank page, so they are not used for any best or lowest claim.
+Mashreq's 3.99% is its Premium segment price; standard pricing runs 4.49% to 4.74%.
+HSBC prices by relationship tier: Private and Premier 4.05%, Advance 4.25%, Personal 4.55%.
+Minimum salary thresholds vary by bank and product, so confirm the current figure with the lender.
 Actual rates depend on individual profile.
 Reversion rates calculated using 3-month EIBOR.
 See our live rates page for daily updates.

-The spread between the cheapest (NBF at 3.25%) and the most expensive product in this table (Mashreq at 4.09%) is 0.84 percentage points.
-On a AED 1,600,000 loan over 25 years, that gap works out to roughly AED 720 per month (MortgageCompare.ae calculator).
-That is AED 8,640 per year, or AED 216,000 over the life of the loan.
+The spread between the cheapest (Sharjah Islamic Bank at 3.75%) and the most expensive product in this table (NBF Islamic at 4.74%) is 0.99 percentage points.
+On a AED 1,600,000 loan over 25 years, that gap works out to roughly AED 887 per month (MortgageCompare.ae calculator).
+That is AED 10,639 per year, or AED 266,000 over the life of the loan.
 Choosing the right bank is not a minor detail.

 A few things jump out.
-Islamic products dominate the top of the table right now.
-The five cheapest initial rates are all Islamic.
+Conventional and Islamic products are tightly clustered at the top of the table right now, with the cheapest Islamic product just edging the cheapest conventional one.
 That matters even if you did not set out looking for Shariah-compliant finance, because any UAE resident can apply for Islamic products regardless of faith.
 I'd encourage everyone to compare across both categories.

 Best Islamic mortgage rates in the UAE